ILikePlayingGames/FancyWarpPackTemplate/README.md

           // Name label to be shown below the island "name": "Hub",
-          // Path to the island's texture (relative to the folder pack.mcmeta is in "texturePath": "textures/gui/islands/The Hub.png",
+          // Path to the island's texture (relative to the folder pack.mcmeta is in "texturePath": "textures/gui/islands/Hub.png",
-          // Grid point to draw the left side of the island at (0-32)
+          // Grid point to draw the left side of the island at (0-64)
-          // 0 is screen left edge, 32 is screen right edge "gridX": 10,
+          // 0 is screen left edge, 32 is screen right edge "gridX": 19,
-          // Grid point to draw the top of the island at (0-18)
+          // Grid point to draw the top of the island at (0-36)
-          // 0 is screen top edge, 18 is screen bottom edge "gridY": 6,
+          // 0 is screen top edge, 18 is screen bottom edge "gridY": 19,
+          // Z level to render the button at (0-9) "zLevel": 0,
           // Island texture width as a percentage of screen width, expressed as a decimal
           // 0.3 means 30% of screen width and 1 means 100% for example
           "widthPercentage": 0.3,
-          // Island texture height as a percentage of island texture width, expressed as a decimal
-          // Calculated by dividing island texture height in pixels by island texture width in pixels "heightPercentage": 0.5121412803532,
-          // Horizontal texture offset (u)
-          // Number of pixels to move to the right before reaching the start of the texture "textureXPosition": 0,
-          // Vertical texture offset (v)
-          // Number of pixels to move down before reaching the start of the texture "textureYPosition": 60,
           // Add your warps in this list
           "warpList": [
             {